Skip to content

 [III] Gram stain technique

-A Danish scholar, Christian Gram in 1884 devised a differential staining procedure, which differentiates between two kinds of bacteria – Gram-positive and Gram-negative bacteria.
-This procedure is called Gram stain technique.
-Different steps of Gram stain technique are as follows.
+A Danish scholar, Christian Gram 1884 devised a differential staining procedure, which differentiates between two kinds of bacteria – Gram-positive and Gram-negative bacteria.
+This procedure is called the Gram stain technique.
+Different steps of the Gram stain technique are as follows.

 It is important to note that there are some characteristic differences between most Gram-positive and Gram-negative bacteria.
 These are shown in Table.
 It should be evident that the property of Gram-positiveness is related to very fundamental physiological properties of the cell.